opendr-eu/opendr/docs/reference/rosbridge.md

 ## ROSBridge Package

-This *ROSBridge* package provides an interface to convert OpenDR data types and targets into ROS-compatible ones similar to CvBridge
+This *ROSBridge* package provides an interface to convert OpenDR data types and targets into ROS-compatible ones similar to CvBridge.
-The *ROSBridge* class provides two methods from each data type X:
+The *ROSBridge* class provides two methods for each data type X:
-1. *from_ros_X()* : which converts the ROS equivalent of X into OpenDR data type
+1. *from_ros_X()* : converts the ROS equivalent of X into OpenDR data type
-2. *to_ros_X()* : which converts the OpenDR data type into the ROS equivalent of X
+2. *to_ros_X()* : converts the OpenDR data type into the ROS equivalent of X

 ### Class ROSBridge